 Traditional paper scrapbooking relies on fine motor skills and small details that could become challenging if your dexterity is dwindling, if your sight is declining or if you have loss of strength in your hands.
 Whether it is due to aging, or other physical conditions, some people find it harder and harder to use their tools to create various projects.
 Some will even give up their once favorite hobby.

-Your income is reduced
+Your income is limited

 With digital scrapbooking, although you CAN spend a lot on programs and supplies, you can also use free supplies, less expensive programs, and learn to create your own supplies from scratch.
 Here is an article on ways to save money when digital scrapbooking.